ehrpg/lastdescent/docs/places/earth/nations.md

 corporate cooperation.

-This deal bore fruit in 2062 as the just recently merged Zeiss and Yahari corporations created the first viaable faster than light space drive.
+This deal bore fruit in 2062 as the just recently merged Zeiss and Yahari corporations (now under the name SART) created the first viaable faster than light space drive.
 It was colloquially named after the FTL drive in _Star Trek_ franchise: Warp.

 In the aftermath of this huge breakthrough for the human race, the European Union and its trade partners in Asia created the European and Asian Coalition.